Saturday – December 07, 2019

 Aviation Technician - Powerplant

 This specialized training program concentrates on aircraft engine and propeller systems.
 Completion requires 750 class hours plus a General Component sequence.
 You must have high mechanical aptitude, and the ability to remain organized and meticulous under deadline pressure.
-This program is governed by the Federal Aviation Administration; a companion diploma program in Airframe maintenance is also offered.

 Career Outlook: Aircraft propulsion mechanics remain in high demand and work for airlines, corporations and commuter lines.
-Completing both the Powerplant and Airframe Aviation Technician diplomas boost earnings considerably.
+Completing both the Powerplant and Airframe Aviation Technician technical diplomas boost earnings considerably.

-Program Code: 31-402-3
+Program Code: 31-486-2

 Special Admission Requirements: Completion of the General Component (eight first-semester classes) or instructor approval; background in mathematics and physical sciences recommended.

-Detailed Program Information:
+Detailed Program Information